alexpacheco/lurc/lurc.Rmd

 * Research Computing Resources; Sol, Maia & Ceph are available for use in registrar scheduled classes.
 * __Maia__: No charge, no special considerations
-* __Sol__: Charging scheme for Sol has not been set.
-The following is a tentative scheme based on Corona&#39;s charging scheme:
+* __Sol__: Provides
-   * 1TB Ceph space per course.
+   * 1TB Ceph space per course ($200 paid by department)
-   * 15,000 SUs per course.
+   * An account per student ($15/student) paid by department that provides 500SUs per student
-   * Usage Charge: &#36;350 paid for by department.
+      - Allocations are given for the whole class based on number of students
-   * Account Charge: &#36;10 per account paid for by department
+      - Additional allocations can be purchased in blocks of 1000 SUs @ $10/block upto 10K SU
    * Accounts valid for current semester plus an additional two weeks
 * __Ceph__:
    * &#36;200 per TB per course.